First step to create a new biplot with biplotEZ

 the number of variables.

 the vector of category levels for the grouping variable.
-This is to be used for colour
+This is to be used for

 the descriptive names to be used for group labels.